regebro/how-to-diff-xml/talk.rst

     we need the sort of graphical difference where inserts are shown in green, and delets are shown in red and with a strike through.

+    It should be easy to read, and semantically meaningful.
+    Ie, if you replace a word, it should show that in the diff, it shouldn't show that what characters in that word needs replacing.
+    That's not readable.

-    The first effort worked, but has less than optimal results.
-    It was implemented by someone else than me, and took a month or so.
+    The first effort of making a diff for templates worked, but has less than optimal results.
+It was implemented by someone else than me, and I'm told it took a month or so.
+Clearly faster programmers than me at work.

 ----